indseta/eu5_patcher/README.md

 > Running unknown executables is risky.
 Only proceed if you fully trust the source.

 1. Download `patch.exe` from the [📦 Releases page](https://github.com/UFOdestiny/EU5-Patcher/releases/tag/exe)
-2. Place it in `.../Europa Universalis V/binaries/`
+2. Place it in `.../Europa Universalis V/binaries/` where eu5.exe exists
 3. Run it

 ---